santiagobasulto/party-parrot/README.md

 $ party
 ```

+To quit the party 😒, just hit the `q` key (but you must accept you're killing the party).

 ## Inspired by

 Originally, @hugomd [parrot.live](https://github.com/hugomd/parrot.live).
 I took the frames from there, which seem to belong to [terminal-parrot](https://github.com/jmhobbs/terminal-parrot).